pareot/pareot.github.io/README.md

-# My penname is Pareot
+# My name is Phuc Le.

 ### I am an artist.
 This is my portfolio site.